Anoopjot/CampusExplorer/README.md

-# Creating i2c Device(using ATtiny85, TMP36 and Raspberry pi)
+# Creating i2c Device(using ATtiny85, TMP36 and Arduino)

 It involves various steps and the steps goes as follows: